We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Dosage: MNT selects creams that clearly state the CBD dosage and THC content.

-• Serving size: MNT chooses CBD creams in which manufacturers recommend a dosage and how to use the product.
+• Serving size: MNT chooses CBD creams with recommended dosages and usage instructions.

-People may wish to consider several factors before purchasing CBD cream for pain, such as:
+People may wish to consider several factors before purchasing a CBD cream for pain.
+These factors include:

 • Third-party tests: A person should only purchase CBD products from companies with COAs available for their products.
 These certificates verify that the products’ ingredient lists are correct and present in the amounts and potencies the company states.

 • Ingredients: Buyers should ensure the hemp in a CBD cream is natural and U.S.-grown.
 Sometimes, it is possible to get CBD creams containing certified organic hemp.
-Individuals with any allergies or sensitives should check the ingredients list to ensure all ingredients are suitable for them.
+Individuals with allergies should ensure all the ingredients are suitable for them.
 Those with sensitive skin may wish to avoid creams that have fragrances or irritants known to them.

 • CBD spectrum: CBD creams for pain often contain full- or broad-spectrum CBD, but some products use CBD isolate.
 People should consider the THC content in full-spectrum CBD, especially if they have regular drug tests.
 Learn more about CBD spectrums to find out which may be best in a CBD cream for pain.